Also known as: Brain injury and Head trauma

 - Do NOT drink alcohol within 48 hours of a serious head injury.

-- There is severe head or facial bleeding
+- There is severe head or face bleeding.

-- The person is confused, drowsy, lethargic, or unconscious
+- The person is confused, tired, or unconscious.

-- Do NOT drink and drive, and do NOT allow yourself to be driven by someone whom you know or suspect has been drinking alcohol or is otherwise impaired.
+- Do not drink and drive, and do not allow yourself to be driven by someone who you know or suspect has been drinking alcohol or is impaired in another way.

-Head injury is classified as either closed or open (penetrating).
+Head injury can be either closed or open (penetrating).